 The program must clearly define the roles, responsibilities, and release time of the Program Director/Leader that are necessary to fully support and sustain the program.
-The Program Director/Leader must be a full-time permanent position with a minimum of a master's degree (doctoral degree preferred) in a healthcare-related field.
+The Program Director/Leader must be a full-time permanent position with a minimum of a baccalaureate degree (Master degree preferred).
+At least one of the degrees earned should be in a healthcare-related field.
 The qualifications and responsibilities of the individual(s) responsible for leadership of the health science program must be documented.
 The Program Director should be allotted a minimum of 20% release time.

 - 1. State the faculty rank (if applicable) and official title of the Program Director/Leader. - 2.
-Describe release time for Program Director/Leader; provide institutional policy. - 3.
+Describe the release time for the Program Director/Leader; provide institutional policy. - 3.
 Describe the methods of communication between the Program Director/Leader and faculty (full-time, part-time, and adjunct), including those from other disciplines responsible for teaching in the health science program to ensure continuity across the curriculum. - 4.
 Describe the workload allocation for program management.